dojo/widget-core/README.md

 #### Overview

 Dojo 2 widget-core provides `ThemeableMixin` to decorate a widget with theming functionality and a `@theme` decorator to specify the classes available to the widget.
-Both of which come from `@dojo/widget-core/mixins/Themeable`.
+Both `ThemeableMixin` and `@theme` are provided by `@dojo/widget-core/mixins/Themeable`.

 To specify the classes for a widget, an interface needs to be imported with named exports for each class and passed to the `@theme` decorator.
-Importing the interface provides intellisense for the class names and passing this via the `@theme` decorator tells the `ThemeableMixin` which classes can be themed.
+Importing the interface provides IntelliSense / auto-complete for the class names and passing this via the `@theme` decorator informs the `ThemeableMixin` which classes can be themed.

 <details><summary>Example css classes interface</summary>